Tr4vi5/MEANstackTODO/README.md

 [x] - a PUT request that changes the tasks "complete" property should be written for the complete task checkbox, and the DOM should change to reflect this change

-[] - a DELETE request that splices the object from the array on the database and updates the DOM should be written
+[x] - a DELETE request that splices the object from the array on the database and updates the DOM should be written

 [] - CSS styling to finish it off